nodeworkshop/node/README.md

 ## Lab 2.10: Building an API server
 To list and save tasks.
 And yay!
 Finally done with the Hello World! :relieved:

-Create a `tasks` directory and go into it:
+Create a `tasks` folder and go into it:
 ```
 $ mkdir tasks && cd tasks
 ```